fernando801/tools-vision/README.md

 Tool for analyzing and changing an image using different preexisting libraries with Python.

 # Teammates
+Hlib Korzhynskyy                      A01367464
+Jorge Omar López Gemigniani           A01769675
+Carlos Eduarod Jiménez Santiago       A01769960 Fernando Reséndiz Bautista            A01769659
+Darío Mejía Castillo                  A01769961 Ricardo Alejandro Escalera            A01770360

+# Explicación
+Simple

-rez1619 - Hlib - Sobel
+Sobel

-fernando-resendiz - Fer - Gaussian Blur
+Gaussian Blur

-A01769961 - Dario - Simple

-JorgeOmarLopezGem - Omar - Edge Detector
-A01769675
+Mexican Hat

-Carlos - Line detection
+Line Detection

-Ricardo - RichEscalera-main